Active Sites Limit

 Detecting Dev and Staging Sites

 We detect the most common URLs used by developers for dev and staging sites and automatically exclude those from counting toward your site limit.
 We also automatically exclude staging site domains used by web hosting companies.

-If somehow we flagged one of your dev or staging sites as a production site and counted it toward your limit, simply contact us from the Help tab inside the WP Migrate DB Pro plugin and we’ll be happy to correct the error and prevent it from happening in the future.
+If somehow we flagged one of your dev or staging sites as a production site and counted it toward your limit, simply contact us from the Help tab inside the WP Migrate plugin and we’ll be happy to correct the error and prevent it from happening in the future.

 Some developers like to set their clients up on a subdomain of their domain.
 You can define your domain as exempt from counting toward your site limit on the View Activations page of your license within My Account.

 For example, let’s say you’re an agency called Foo Interactive (foointeractive.com).
 You set up client staging sites on subdomains (e.g. burgerking.foointeractive.com).
 To exclude any subdomains, you simply visit My Account, click View Activations under your WP Migrate DB Pro license, and edit the Exempt Domain setting at the top of the page, entering “foointeractive.com”.

 Subdirectories (e.g. foointeractive.com/burgerking/) are also excluded from counting toward your site limit.

 Have a question about active sites and how it could work for you?
 Contact us through the chat button on this page or via email@example.com.